lumulumu/InvestmentAgent/README.md

 python investment_agents.py ./KPIs.pdf test
 ```

-The PDF path is the first
+The PDF path is the first argument and `test` is the project name used to store
+the results.
+Generated HTML reports are written to `data/reports/<project>.html`.